 Whether you want to go to school in the city or stick close to home, you can find a criminal justice program in Minnesota.
 The state has just under 50 programs to choose from for your criminal justice education.
 You'll find online programs, varied specializations, and even a handful of doctoral programs.
 Some national associations like the American Criminal Justice Association offer scholarships to criminal justice students.
 Homeland security students can also check out the scholarships offered by the Lint Center of National Security Studies, Inc. An example of the degrees you can earn at a Minnesota criminal justice school include the following:

 - Graduate Degree in Forensics

 You have the option of choosing a specialty field of interest for your criminal justice education.
 These include homeland security, emergency response or public safety, at the upper degree levels.
-The majority of entry-level criminal justice jobs require at least a bachelor degree.
-To earn a bachelor degree, you need approximately 60 credits of liberal arts coursework and 60 credits related to your declared minor or major.
+The majority of entry-level criminal justice jobs require at least a bachelor's degree.
+To earn a bachelor's degree, you need approximately 60 credits of liberal arts coursework and 60 credits related to your declared minor or major.
 The following courses represent some of the specific requirements you may complete in a four-year undergraduate program:

 - Criminal Law and Procedure

 - Research Methods

 - History and Current Theories in Law Enforcement and Corrections

 - Psychology of Criminal Behavior

 The opportunity to complete an internship towards the end of your degree program is an integral part of the learning experience.
 It provides you with your first hands-on work experience in the field of criminal justice.
 You should also expect to research and write a senior thesis on a specific criminal justice topic.